 If you are a diver, head further into the ocean to the Blue Hole, a giant sinkhole with incredible underwater stalactites and stalagmites.

 For a dose of culture then Toledo District is the place to go.
 Nestled in the south of the country, this area is home to Belize’s indigenous Mayan people.
 Spend a couple of days on a friendly village homestay and learn how to make chocolate from cacao beans and grind your own corn to make tortillas for lunch.
 As English is the national language you have a unique opportunity to chat to the villagers and learn about their life in a way that is more difficult in the rest of Spanish-speaking Central America.

 And finally, whilst we are on the subject of corn tortillas and making your own chocolate, Belize has the most incredible food.
 Central America is not renowned for its culinary marvels, but Belizian cuisine deserves a place on the international stage.
 More intrepid children will love cerviche made from fresh prawns flavoured with lime juice whilst more fussy eaters will devour the local corn tortilla chips in vast quantities.
 Parents, make sure you try Marie Sharp’s hot pepper sauce.
 It’s not to be trifled with but the taste is divine.

 Interested?
-Get in touch to talk to me about my trip or any of our 2017 family holidays.
+Get in touch to talk to us about a trip in Belize or any of our 2019 family holidays.
 You can also browse through our Belize family holiday pages and read our customer reviews.
 For details on the best times to visit, check out our When to go to Belize section.

 Liddy Pleasants, MD Stubborn Mule Travel